-- Once you’ve outlined the above, you’re ready to kick off!
+- Once you’ve outlined the above, you’re ready to kick-off!

 Step 6: Recruit participants AND TRAIN THEM

 There are many ways to recruit participants for your mentoring program.
-You’ll probably want to begin with recruitment of mentors.
-This gives you an idea of overall capacity; obviously you can’t invite 1,000 mentees if you only have 10 mentors.
+You’ll probably want to begin with the recruitment of mentors.
+This gives you an idea of overall capacity; obviously, you can’t invite 1,000 mentees if you only have 10 mentors.
 Or, you could allow participants to self-select their role (mentor, mentee, or even both).
 Most companies don’t do this out of the gate, preferring to start with a more defined list of mentors and mentees, and facilitating the first few matching cycles.